 Will you edit my script?

-Sometimes we edit the scripts we’ve selected, for clarity and flow.
-We'll discuss any important edits with you: it's a collaborative process.
+Yes, the producer often edits the scripts for clarity and flow, in consultation with the writer.
 In general though, we will pass on scripts that we think require a significant amount of editing.
 That includes scripts that are far too long at the submission stage.

-If my script is selected, can I pick the music to accompany it?
+If my script is selected, may I pick the music to accompany it?

 The producer chooses the music, but suggestions are always welcome.

 I'm submitting for the first time: any advice?

 It's important that your script be written with the radio listener in mind.
 Aim for clear, conversational language, even if the ideas are complex.
 Try not to cram it full of facts and names and details – decide on the core story you are telling and give it a bit of space.
 The listener has only your voice to guide them through your essay; do they know where they are at all points, or did you skip over something too quickly, losing them?